garciadev/itb-2023-workshop-api/_workshop/section2/readMe.md

 coldbox create app-wizard
 ```

-1. Enter the name: API
+1. Enter the name: MyAPI
 2. Are you currently inside the folder: y
 3. Are you creating an API: y
 4. Which template to use: Modular (API/REST)